-Our writing tips and inspiration to get your personal statement looking sharp
+Discover our writing tips and inspiration to make your personal statement shine.

 Your opening paragraph

 The first line of your personal statement is the very first impression the university gets of you.
 So it's key to ensure your opener is original and reflects yourself as an individual.

 It's best to draft it on a computer, so you can check for spelling and grammar errors, and save it regularly.
 You can then copy and paste it into your UCAS application when you're happy with your work.

 - Write what comes naturally

 - Reflect your personality and motivation for the subject

 - Don’t just state that you’re interested in the subject, give evidence to show you are